pyca/cryptography/docs/limitations.rst

 has some kind of local user access or because of how other software uses uninitialized memory.

-Python exposes no API for us to implement this reliably and as such most software in Python is vulnerable to this attack.
+Python exposes no API for us to implement this reliably and as such almost all software in Python is potentially vulnerable to this attack.
 However the `CERT secure coding guidelines`_ consider this issue as "low severity, unlikely, expensive to repair" and we do not consider this a high risk for most users.